geo-bontognali/geo-worktime/README.md

 # Work Time Activity Monitor

-A simple activity monitoring system for Hyprland that tracks active windows and idle time, displaying them in a visual timeline.
+A simple activity monitoring system for Hyprland that tracks active windows and idle time, displaying them in a visual timeline with Catppuccin Mocha theme.

 ## Overview